-Evidence must be presented in this section that assessment results have been analyzed and have been or will be used to improve candidate performance and strengthen the program.
-This description should not link improvements to individual assessments, but rather, it should summarize major findings from the evidence, the faculty's interpretation of those findings, and changes made in (or planned for) the program as a result.
-Describe the steps program faculty have taken to use information from assessments for improvement of both candidate performance and the program.
+Evidence must be presented in this section that assessment results have been analyzed (or will be analyzed for new programs) and have been or will be used to improve candidate performance and strengthen the program.

+- 1. This description should not link improvements to individual assessments, but rather, it should summarize major findings from the evidence, the faculty's interpretation of those findings, and changes made in (or planned for) the program as a result. - 2.
+Describe the steps program faculty have taken to use information from assessments for improvement of both candidate performance and the program. - 3.
+New programs or Dormant programs must describe their plan to collect, analyze and use data to improve candidate performance, and strengthen program.